Primero Soy Mexicana

-Primero Soy Mexicana ("First I Am Mexican") is the second studio album by Mexican singer Ángela Aguilar, released on March 2, 2018, by Machin Records.
+Primero Soy Mexicana ("First I Am Mexican") is the debut studio album by Mexican singer Ángela Aguilar, released on March 2, 2018, by Machin Records.
 The album was produced by Aguilar's father, Pepe Aguilar and features ranchera and mariachi music.
 Her grandmother Flor Silvestre's first film, Primero soy mexicano, inspired the album's title.

 The album earned a Latin Grammy nomination for Best Ranchero Album at the 19th Annual Latin Grammy Awards in 2018 and a Grammy nomination for Best Regional Mexican Music Album at the 61st Annual Grammy Awards in 2019.